 - Mayor Sarno after speaking with Lt.
-Governor Karyn Polito, is pleased that Governor Baker announced additional locations for Free COVID-19 testing, including Springfield as part of the Commonwealth's Stop the Spread initiative - Mayor Sarno continues with regular weekly COVID-19 situational update press briefing with President and CEO of Baystate Health Dr. Mark Keroack, Chief Medical Officer of Mercy Medical Dr. Robert Roose, and City of Springfield cabinet heads every Monday morning - All appropriate city departments, MEMA and utility companies on alert and preparing for Tropical Storm Isaias - o The National Hurricane Center expects the tropical storm to strengthen and become a hurricane before it reaches the northeastern coast of South Carolina - o The storm is expected to hit Massachusetts Tuesday evening, before 8:00 p.m. according to the National Weather Service
+Governor Karyn Polito, is pleased that Governor Baker announced additional locations for Free COVID-19 testing, including Springfield as part of the Commonwealth's Stop the Spread initiative - All appropriate city departments, MEMA and utility companies on alert and preparing for Tropical Storm Isaias - o The National Hurricane Center expects the tropical storm to strengthen and become a hurricane before it reaches the northeastern coast of South Carolina - The storm is expected to hit Massachusetts Tuesday evening, before 8:00 p.m. according to the National Weather Service